lzh9102/jquery-tabs/README.md

 </div>
 ```

-If javascript is disable, the blocks will be displayed as usual.
+If javascript is disabled, the blocks will be displayed as usual.
 No information
 will be hidden by disabling javascript.

 [demo](http://lzh9102.github.io/jquery-tabs/demo.html)